Intersection theorems for $\{0,\pm 1\}$-vectors and $s$-cross-intersecting families: Proof of Theorems and

 First we show that there is such a family of vectors for which the inequality is achieved.
-For each $S\subset {n\choose k}$ we take in $\mathcal V$ all the vectors from $\mathcal L_k(S)$ that have at most $l/2$ $-1$'s in case $l$ is even and the sets that have at most $(l-1)/2$ $-1$'s among the first $(k-1)$ nonzero coordinates in case $l$ is odd (in other words, take the families of vectors $\mathbf w$ whose corresponding sets $N(\mathbf w)$ duplicate the examples $\mathcal U^{l}$, $\mathcal U_k^{l}$ from the formulation of Katona's Theorem).
+For each $S\subset {n\choose k}$ we take in $\mathcal V$ all the vectors from $\mathcal L_k(S)$ that have at most $l/2$ $-1$'s in case $l$ is even and the sets that have at most $(l-1)/2$ $-1$'s, together with the family in $V(n,k-(l+1)/2,(l+1)/2)$ that realizes the value of $g(n,k-(l+1)/2,(l+1)/2)$.
 It is not difficult to see that $\mathcal V$ satisfies the requirements of both Theorems \ref{thm1} and \ref{thm2} on the size and on the scalar product.\\

 Now we prove the upper bound.
 The proof is somewhat similar to the previous case.
 Take any vector family satisfying the conditions of Theorem \ref{thm1} or Theorem \ref{thm2}.
 For any set $X\subset [n]$ and any vector $\mathbf w$ of length $n$ denote by $\mathbf w_{|X}$ the restriction of $\mathbf w$ to the coordinates $i,i\in X$.
 Obviously $\mathbf w_{|X}$ is a vector of length $|X|$.
 We look at all vectors $\mathbf v\in \{\pm 1\}^{l+1}$ and split them into groups of antipodal vectors $\mathbf v$, $\bar{\mathbf v}$, that is, vectors that satisfy $\langle\mathbf v,\bar{\mathbf v}\rangle = -l-1$.
 Fix a set of coordinates $I = \{i_1,\ldots, i_{l+1}\}$ and define $\mathcal V(I,\mathbf v) =\{\mathbf w\in\mathcal V:\mathbf w_{|I} = \mathbf v\}.$